 Dr Chris Brennan-Horley is an ARC DECRA Fellow in Human Geography in the Faculty of Social Sciences.

-Dr Elizabeth Cridland is a clinical psychologist and an Associate Research Fellow in the Centre for Health Initiatives in UOW’s Faculty of Social Sciences.
+Dr Elizabeth Cridland is a clinical psychologist with the ISLHD and was Associate Research Fellow in the Centre for Health Initiatives in UOW’s Faculty of Social Sciences from 2014-2017.